Beat Shazam

 Beat Shazam is an American television musical game show which premiered on Fox on May 25, 2017.
-The show is hosted by Jamie Foxx, who is also an executive producer on the show along with Jeff Apploff (who created the show with Wes Kauble).
+The show is hosted primarily by Jamie Foxx, who is also an executive producer for the show along with Jeff Apploff (who created the show with Wes Kauble).

 Gameplay

 Three teams of two players each compete through four rounds (five in season 1) to identify a series of songs, banking money for each correct answer.
 After the fourth round (fifth in season 1), the highest-scoring team plays head-to-head against the Shazam app, attempting to increase their winnings by naming up to six songs before it can identify them.
 Any team that beats Shazam on all six songs wins the grand prize of $1,000,000.

 Beat Shazam uses the Billboard Hot 100 music chart as its only source for song titles.

 Main game

 Season 1

 In season 1, the main game consists of five rounds.
 In each round, a category is given and several songs (usually five, but occasionally four) are played, one at a time and with four choices displayed for each title.
 Teams separately and secretly lock in their guesses at the title, and the team that chooses correctly in the fastest time wins money.
 If two or more teams lock in the correct answer and have the same fastest time, they each score for that song.
 There is no penalty for incorrect answers.

-The final song of each round is designated as the "Fast Track" and is played at double value.
+The final song of each round is designated as the "Fast Track" and is played at double the value.
 During the season finale, this song is played as a "Fast Track Challenge," in which the teams must respond within the time needed for Shazam to identify it.
 No multiple-choice answers are offered, and only the first team to buzz in is given a chance to name the song and win the money for it.